Gender Stereotypes: Definition, Examples, And Research

 Perpetuation of bias and discrimination

 Stereotypes can perpetuate bias and discrimination, leading to systemic inequalities.
-They may reinforce prejudice and bias, influencing hiring decisions, promotions, and access to opportunities.
+They may reinforce prejudice and bias, influencing hiring decisions, promotions, and opportunities.
 For example, research has found that young women often experience hiring discrimination, which may be attributable to their perceived likelihood of becoming mothers and not prioritizing their careers.

 Gender stereotypes and mental health